mckinsey/vizro/vizro-core/docs/pages/user_guides/container.md

 !!! note

     Note that an almost identical layout can also be achieved using [`Page.layout`](layouts.md), see the [advanced grid example](layouts.md#grid-advanced-example) on how this can be done.
-Here we use `Container` because we need finer control of selected grid areas (e.g. adding different titles to each subgrid and have different spacing between groups of components).
+Here we use `Container` instead of `Page.layout` because we need finer control of selected grid areas (e.g. adding different titles to each subgrid and have different spacing between groups of components).

 !!! example "Nested Containers"
     === "app.py"